0xpoky/ACProjectFun/README.md

 We think our audience would be interested in reading about:
 * What was the top 10 dog breeds when it comes to gender catagories?
 * How are the top 10 dog breed different when it comes to age?
-* What are the top 10 dog names and the to 6 dog names over time?
+* What are the top 10 dog names and the top 6 dog names over time?
-* What breeds of dogs seem to live the longest?
-* Do certain names correlate with certain breeds?
-* We could also ask these same questions but with the added variable of gender
+* Based on breeds what are top names, distribution of ages, and distribution of Borough of residence?

 # Technical Description
 ## Format